Why SMART Goals Work Better Than Regular Goals

 - Increase accountability through clarity

-- Create natural deadlines that drive action
+- Create natural deadlines that encourage action

 The Psychological Advantage of SMART Goals